1996 American League Championship Series: Game 4

 The Yankees struck first on Bernie Williams's two-run home run in the top of the first off Rocky Coppinger.
 The Orioles cut the lead to 2–1 in the bottom of the inning on Rafael Palmeiro's sacrifice fly with runners on first and third off Kenny Rogers.
-Darryl Strawberry's leadoff home run next inning made it 3–1 Yankees, but Chris Hoiles's lead off home run in the third again cut their lead to one.
+Darryl Strawberry's leadoff home run next inning made it 3–1 Yankees, but Chris Hoiles's leadoff home run in the third again cut their lead to one.
 Paul O'Neill's two-run home in the fourth extended the Yankees' lead to 5–2, but in the bottom of the inning, Rogers allowed a walk and single to put runners on first and third with no outs for the Orioles.
 David Weathers in relief allowed an RBI single to B.J.
 Surhoff and groundout to Hoiles that again cut the Yankees' lead to one.
 Weathers and three relieved held Baltimore scoreless for the rest of the game while the Yankees padded their lead in the eighth.
 Williams hit a one-out double off Alan Mills, who was relieved by Jesse Orosco.
 After Tino Martinez singled, Armando Benitez relieved Orosco and allowed an RBI groundout to Cecil Fielder before Strawberry's second home run of the game made it 8–4 Yankees.
 The Orioles in the bottom of the inning hit three straight leadoff singles to load the bases with no outs off Mariano Rivera, who struck out Hoiles and Brady Anderson, then got Todd Zeile to pop up to short to end the inning.
 John Wetteland retired the Orioles in order in the ninth to give the Yankees a 3–1 series lead.